 - using spacing sticks as a reference point to stop margins drifting inward, to help with spacing between words and to align columns

-- start and stop points provide a student with DCD with clear rules to follow when copying letters and words
+- start and stop points to provide a student with DCD with clear rules to follow when copying letters and words

 - alternative types of lined paper.
 For example, paper with coloured or raised lines can provide additional visual or tactile input

-- providing a hard copy of information written on the board that a child can place on their desk to copy from.
+- providing a hard copy of information written on the board that a student can place on their desk to copy from.
 This is easier than having to look up at the board and retain the information to transfer to their page.

 The two most important